 b) a simple

-reference circuit (using high-level functions such as "+")—no
+Reference circuit (using high-level functions such as "+").

 Include two copy & paste sections of text from your

-to force the comparison to fail) that look something like this:
+reference circuit to force the comparison to fail).
+It should look

 input=0101, out_hw=11110000, out_ref=11110000, ok